 Lighting should be one of your first considerations when designing your bathroom.
 When selecting lighting for your bathroom I bet you go straight for the wall mount light fixtures.
 But let me encourage you to think about recess lighting.
 No matter your bathroom layout, it can be the perfect way to brighten the space, this is an especially good idea if the room doesn't get natural light and is solely dependent on artificial lighting.
 In this bathroom design, the only lighting used was the recess centered over the sink about 12 inches away from the wall.
 Notice in the first picture of the sink the light is cast onto the sink and the faucet, making the white glossy porcelain sink sparkle.
 Another reason for only coming out 12″ from the wall is that it throws the ray of light in front of you when you're looking in the mirror instead of on top of your head.
 This is especially important in the vanity areas of the bathroom.
 It will illuminate your face better for applying makeup and such.
 Great design and easy to accomplish!
 Plus you don't have a light fixture to keep clean!
 A small recessed light is also a great idea for a powder room.
 An added bonus is that cleaning your mirror is now super easy because there is nothing in the way.
 Which bring us to the mirror.

 If you haven't already noticed, check out the extra high back-splash.
 This is a very functional element to the design that serves a purpose.
-If you have a family that splashes a lot when washing in the sink then consider a higher back-splash.
-It will help keep the mirror from discoloring from water This element was perfect for the Ritz and their busy bathroom.
+If you have a family that splashes a lot when washing in the sink then consider a higher back-splash It will help keep the mirror from discoloring from water.
+This element was perfect for the Ritz and their busy bathroom.
 But this back-splash has a dual function.
 It also holds the thick glass shelf which adds more counter space to the bathroom giving you easy access to the items you need.
 Many small bathrooms lack sufficient storage space.
 So, if you're struggling with space in your bathroom consider this tip when redecorating or doing a full bathroom remodel.

 SHOWER GLASS DOOR

 Now for the shower area.
 While it's usually the smallest space in the bathroom, it deserves special consideration.
 Whether you have a large shower or small, there are many tips and tricks in this shower and most people enjoy these features without even noticing them.
 Let's start with the glass door.
 If there is one area to splurge then this is it.
 Go with a heavy glass door for your walk-in shower.
 Notice that there is not trim around this glass.
 The clean appearance makes the small shower space seem larger and cleaner.
 And again, the best part is how easy it is to care for.
 Glass shower doors are ideal in a small bathroom.

 SHOWER DOOR HANDLE

 Another feature about this door is the handle.
-Usually, you find a large verticle handle on these doors.
+Usually, you find a large vertical handle on these doors.
 But why not go larger and horizontal.
 Then you have a place to hang your towel while you are showering.
 It now doubles as a towel rail.
 No more sitting your towel on the floor or hanging it over the shower door where it gets wet!

 For several reasons it is very important to have shelving inside a shower.
 In this case, they used the same marble tiles as their shelves.
 This is possible because they can polish the cut edge.
 I would only recommend this for natural tiles like marble, granite, travertine and such.
 A professional tile layer will know how to do this.
 So if this is what you want to do consult with them before you hire them.
 It is also good to have one shelf high for shampoos and soap, like these Dove products, and one lower for more bath products.
 The low one also is useful for propping your foot up while shaving your legs, so make sure it is about 24 inches from the floor.
 This is so helpful if you have a separate shower so you don't have a bathtub edge.
 One last thought on this is to add one more shelf.
 We found that two was not enough.
 I would recommend adding one more if you have enough space.
 Especially if this is a family bathroom.
 It doesn't take up much space and will be so helpful.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 So, if you need a grab bar in your tub why not go pretty and shorter?
 Grab bars don't need to be unsightly to be useful.
 If you need a grab bar to get into and out of the you may not need a super long one.
 Sometimes a long bar may be necessary or it could be a code requirement, but if you just need a little extra help then go shorter and prettier.

 I haven't quite figured out why builders don't put tile around a tub.
 Many times I see bathroom paint scarred from water splashing on the sheetrock wall.
 Tile is an important consideration for a bath design.
 The other problem with this is when water gets on sheetrock it is a great place for mold and mildew to form.
 Ceramic tile is a beautiful and practical design choice.
 So check out the Ritz tile design around this tub.
-There is nothing fancy about it but it is functional, functional, functional and clean.
+There is nothing fancy about it but it is functional and clean.
 Another trick about the tile in this bathroom is the wall and floor tile is the same size and color.
 This is another important consideration when selecting your bathroom floors.
 Not breaking things up will make a room feel neater and larger.